anirudhrathinam94/stuff/volunteering/01-basics/README.md

 Here .m2 is the local repository where maven keeps all the dependencies.
 This is great because if we already have a dependency that maven has already downloaded, it will not redownload it again.

+If you run mvn package, the jar is created in target with the name: App-1.0.jar.
+We can now run integration tests, verify, install and deploy our app.

 Testing - Junit, Mockito and unit/integration tests